Native American weaponry

-Native American weaponry was used by Native American warriors to hunt and to do battle with other Native American tribes and European colonizers.
+Native American weaponry was used by Native American warriors to hunt and to do battle with other Native American tribes and Europeans.

-Weaponry in Present-Day United States and Canada
+Weaponry in North America

-Weaponry for Native American groups residing in the present-day United States and Canada regions can be grouped into five categories: striking weapons, cutting weapons, piercing weapons, defensive weapons, and symbolic weapons.
+Weaponry for Native American groups residing in North America can be grouped into five categories: striking weapons, cutting weapons, piercing weapons, defensive weapons, and symbolic weapons.
+The weaponry varied with proximity to European colonies, with tribes nearer those colonies likelier to have knives and tomahawks with metal components.

 Striking weapons

 Native Americans used many variations of striking weapons.
 These weapons were mainly used for melee combat with other tribes.
 In some cases, these weapons were thrown for long-range attacks.